New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Created from the small intestine (ileum).
 The end of the small intestine is brought through the abdomen.
 Output is typically liquid to mushy, and more frequent.

 Common reasons: Crohn's disease, ulcerative colitis, familial polyposis.
-Hydration is especially important as the colon (which absorbs water) is bypassed.
+Hydration is especially important as the colon is bypassed.

 03